Aditya Birla Fashion and Retail: History

 In 2012, Aditya Birla Nuvo acquired major stakes in Pantaloons.
 In 2015, Pantaloons was renamed Aditya Birla Fashion and Retail Ltd. (ABFRL).

 ABFRL acquired the Jaypore brand and bought 51% stake in Finesse International Design that runs the designer wear label Shantanu & Nikhil in 2019.

 In 2020, Flipkart acquired a 7.8% stake in ABFRL for ₹ 1,500 crore.

 In 2021, ABFRL entered into an agreement to buy a 51% stake in the designer brand Sabyasachi.
 Later that year, ABFRL entered into a partnership with designer Tarun Tahiliani.
-ABFRL also partnered with Authentic Brands Group to take on Reebok's operations in India.
 In January 2022, ABFRL acquired 51% stake in House of Masaba Lifestyle.

 In December 2021, ABFRL experienced a data breach carried out by ShinyHunters, whose ransom demand was allegedly rejected.
 Subsequently, customer information including 5.4 million unique email addresses, names, phone numbers, physical addresses, order histories and passwords stored as MD5 hashes was dumped publicly on a hacking forum.

+In 2022, the group has partnership and launched TMRW’s portfolio, which includes Bewakoof, Wrogn, The Indian Garage Co, Nobero, Urbano, Veirdo, Juneberry.

 In April 2024, ABFRL's subsidiary Madura Fashion & Lifestyle demerged into a separate public listed entity.

 In May 2024, ABFRL acquired an additional stake in its subsidiary Indivinity Clothing Retail Private Limited (ICRPL) which increased ABFRL's holding from 80% to 85.54%.

+In 2024, Aditya Birla Group took a decision to demerge ABFRL's erstwhile Madura business into Aditya Birla Lifestyle Brands Limited (ABLBL), This demerger was effective on 1st May 2025.

+On 3 September 2026, Pantaloons opened its first store in Nagaland.

 Operations

-As on 31 March 2024, ABFRL has a network of 4,664 stores, apart from being present in multi-brand outlets.
-ABFRL's brands include Louis Philippe, Van Heusen, Allen Solly and Peter England, established over 25 years.
+As of March 31, 2026, the company has a presence across 1,273 stores spanning over 7.9 Mn sq.ft. retail space.
 Pantaloons brands caters to men, women and children with a mix of private labels and licensed brands in apparel and accessories.

 Its international brands include The Collective.
-It has exclusive partnerships with brands such as Ralph Lauren, Hackett London, Ted Baker, Fred Perry, Forever 21, American Eagle, Reebok, Simon Carter and Galeries Lafayette.
+It has exclusive partnerships with brands such as Hackett London, Galeries Lafayette.

 Its ethnic wear brands include Jaypore, Tasva & Marigold Lane.
 The company has strategic partnerships with Designers ‘Shantnu & Nikhil’, ‘Tarun Tahiliani', ‘Sabyasachi’ and 'House of Masaba'.

 In September 2023, it completed the acquisition of a 51% stake in TCNS Clothing Co.
 Ltd, a women’s branded ethnic apparel company that includes brands W, Aurelia, Wishful, Elleven & Folksong.